 Status: In Progress

-The Arkansas River Corridor Master Plan has identified Sand Springs and Jenks/South Tulsa as the two high priority low-water dam locations to be initiated with Vision 2025 funds.
+The Arkansas River Corridor Master Plan has identified Sand Springs, Jenks/South Tulsa, and Bixby as the three high priority low-water dam locations to be initiated with Vision 2025 funds.
 The Sand Springs Low-Water Dam, to be located downstream of the SH97 bridge, will form a river-lake about 5 miles long, and the Jenks/South Tulsa Low-Water Dam will be located downstream of the Creek Turnpike bridge and will form a river-lake approximately 2.5 miles long.
-Zink Lake, after modifications to Zink Dam are complete, will be approximately 3 miles long.
+Bixby’s will be located approximately 4000 feet east of the Memorial Drive bridge, with a river-lake about 1.7 miles long.
+Zink Lake, after modifications to Zink Dam are complete, will be approximately 2.5 miles long.
 These low-water dams will enhance the Tulsa area’s most visible physical asset by creating a series of urban lakes within the river channel.
 The more consistent water levels in these river-lake areas will add to the river’s scenic beauty and diversity while also enhancing fishing and other water-based recreational activities.
-Vision 2025 funds will be used to match state and federal funds needed for project construction.
+Vision 2025 funds will be used to match state and federal funds needed for project design, permitting and construction.